 Numb Tingling Tingly Hands - anxiety symptom

-Numb tingling tingly hands description:
+Anxiety numb tingling tingly hands description:

 This anxiety symptom is often described as a numb and tingling sensation in the hands and fingers, a numb feeling, or that your hands and fingers feel tingly, pins and needles feeling, or ‘crawly.’
 This sensation can occur in one hand, both hands, or alternate between each hand.